Do you spend a big chunk of time creating your Amazon product listing? How much time do you spend ensuring it is optimized?

 - Does the product solve a problem?
 Explain how

-Here you have a whole 2000 characters to take a deep dive into your product, what it is, what it does and why it’s the best product on the market in your niche.
-I feel like a broken record here, but use up that character count.
+According to customer support officially the Amazon description character limit is 2,000 (with spaces) in their product description.
+That’s about 300 words.
+Use this space to take a deep dive into your product, what it is, what it does and why it’s the best product on the market in your niche.

 Here you can elaborate on any of the features you have already written above.
-Those need to be sharp and short, but interested visitors can read more here in the description.
+The product descriptions need to be sharp and short and visitors can read more here in the description.

 The same rules apply when writing any content for the web – make sure it’s easy to read: